William Sharman Crawford: Spokesman for the Tenant Right League

 In September 1852 he chaired a major tenant-right meeting in Dublin attended by forty-one MPs and several hundred agrarian activists.
 After this he surrendered leadership of the movement to William Shee who reintroduced Sharman Crawford's Tenant Right Bill in the Commons on 25 November 1852.

 In December 1852, finding themselves holding the balance of power in the House of Commons, the Independent Irish MPs voted to bring down the Conservative ministry of Lord Derby.
 But in the process two of the CDA leaders, John Sadlier and William Keogh, broke their pledges of independent opposition and accepted positions in a new Whig-Peelite ministry of Lord Aberdeen.
 Twenty other MPs followed as reliable CDA supporters.
 Like MacKnight, Sharman Crawford failed to support Duffy in condemning these desertions.
 He reasoned that the prospects for tenant right legislation might be improved by having advocates in office.
 Yet from Aberdeen the pledge breakers had accepted an undertaking in regard only to the Ecclesiastical Titles Act.

 In 1853 and 1854 tenant compensation measures did pass in the Commons.
 But the bills, which failed in the Lords, little impressed the League as landlords would have been left free to pass on the costs of compensation through their still unrestricted freedom to raise rents.

 Last years and children

 From 1853 agricultural prices began to rise, and were further spurred the following year by the onset of the Crimean War.
 Tenant-right agitation died down and, although still submitting his thoughts on rural poverty and evictions to the press, the ageing Sharman Crawford withdrew from the public life.
+One of his final public appearances was at a labour rally in Belfast at which he challenged the "oligarchy of the landed and moneyed interest", and urged a return to the non-sectarian and radical politics the town had championed in his father's day.

-He died at his residence at Crawfordsburn on shore of Belfast Lough on 16 October 1861.
+Sharman Crawford died at his residence at Crawfordsburn on shore of Belfast Lough on 16 October 1861.

 His marriage to Mabel Crawford (d.
 1844) had produced seven sons and four daughters.
 In 1874 a reformed and enlarged electorate in Down, voting for the first time by secret ballot, returned his eldest surviving son, James Sharman Crawford, as a tenant-right Liberal.
 A daughter, Mabel Sharman Crawford, was an adventurer, writer and women's suffragist.

 Tenant right, the subject of eight successive bills drafted by Sharman Crawford, was eventually conceded in the Land Acts of 1870 and 1881.